NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Tabellia.md

     desc: " (divine) An tabellia with a message to deliver is continually protected by the effect of [[Spells/Sanctuary|Sanctuary]] (DC 32 Will check).
 If the angel breaks the _sanctuary_, the effect returns if the angel ceases hostility for 10 minutes."

   - name: "Traveler's Aura"
-    desc: " (aura,divine) 20 feet.\nCreatures in the tabellia's aura are immune to ambient environmental damage from any plane, including severe and extreme heat and cold as well as more otherworldly dangers.
+    desc: " (aura,divine) 20 feet.\n\nCreatures in the tabellia's aura are immune to ambient environmental damage from any plane, including severe and extreme heat and cold as well as more otherworldly dangers.
 The tabellia is never [[Conditions/Off-Guard|Off-Guard]] to creatures within their aura."

 attacks:
   - name: ""